Dear Stephen:

 Dear Dealer,

 You’re right—and you’re asking the right question at the right time.
 Attending the well-known shows is important, but it is not always about going to a trade show.
-Sometimes it’s smarter for a manufacturer to create a regional event and capture an audience locally.
+Sometimes it is smarter for a manufacturer to create a regional event to capture a local audience.
 The next generation of designers, specifiers, and dealers aren’t just looking for information—they’re looking for something to feel.
 They want energy.
 They want to be part of something.
-If it doesn’t deliver that, they move on quickly.
-Milan was very special, but you shouldn’t have to travel farther than your local market to find an experience filled with positive vibes.
-Smart manufacturers stay relevant by creating events in each region to draw dealers into their showrooms, along with architects, designers, real estate professionals, and specifiers.
+And if it doesn’t deliver that, they move on quickly.
+Milan was very special, but you shouldn’t have to go further than your local market for an experience filled with positive vibes.
+Smart manufacturers stay relevant by creating events in each region to bring dealers into their showrooms, along with architects, designers, real estate people, and specifiers.

 I saw exactly what that looks like this week.